Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations

 \subsection{Impact of Hyperparameters on the Performance of AdaLoRA-L}

-For RQ3, we set the number of frozen Common API Layers to 8 for DeepSeek-Coder and Qwen2.5-Coder, and 10 for StarCoder2, while unifying the number of edited Specific API Layers to 8 across all models.
-In the experiment, we first fix the number of edited Specific API Layers at 8, then adjust the number of frozen Common API Layers within the range of 0–12.
-As shown in Figure \ref{fig:common-layers}, increasing the number of frozen Common API Layers enhances the model’s Specificity (with a less obvious trend for StarCoder2).
+For RQ3, we set the number of frozen Common API Layers to 8 for DeepSeek-Coder and Qwen2.5-Coder.
+Given that CodeGemma has fewer total layers (18 compared to 24 for DeepSeek-Coder and 36 for Qwen2.5-Coder), we set this value to 4.
+Similarly, the number of edited Specific API Layers is set to 4 for CodeGemma and 8 for the other two models.
+In this subsection’s experiment, we first fix the number of edited Specific API Layers at 4 for CodeGemma and 8 for the other two models, then vary the number of frozen Common API Layers within the range of 0–12.
+As shown in Figure \ref{fig:common-layers}, increasing the number of frozen Common API Layers enhances the model’s Specificity.
 Meanwhile, all models exhibit minimal changes in Effectiveness and Generalization—this is due to the fact that Generalization here targets edited inputs that only undergo syntactic rephrasing (the core of the input related to API editing remains unchanged), and both metrics depend on API-specific knowledge stored in Specific API Layers.
 The general knowledge in Common API Layers has low relevance to this kind of input scenario, so it has little impact on the two metrics.
 In contrast, Portability decreases as the number of frozen Common API Layers increases.
 Portability reflects the model’s ability to handle any input $x_p$, which represents a real-world input that is both semantically and syntactically different from the original editing input $x$ and is completed by the original LLM $f$ using the deprecated API $y_{d}$.
 Compared to the inputs for Generalization, such inputs require a greater amount of general knowledge to be processed effectively.
 Therefore, as more Common API Layers are frozen, the model’s Portability declines.